 - Visco-elastic behavior reduced vibrations

+Shelter Off-Road has a 0,2 mm scratch-resistant upper layer with a gummy (viscoelastic) 1 mm layer underneath.
+This unique, composite construction allows Shelter to spread impact energy within its structure, without transmitting it or reducing it very efficiently.
+Shelter Off-Road is the thickest Shelter, and it’s perfect for heavier duty off-road riding.
 Shelter Road (0,6 mm thick) is best for lighter off-road riding or gravel/cyclocross applications.
-Shelter Off-Road (1,2 mm thick) is the thickest Shelter, and it’s perfect for heavier duty off-road riding.
 Shelter ZeroDue (0,2 mm thick) is great for protection of road bikes or surfaces mostly subject to wear and friction, like crank arms.

 Adhesion of Shelter is defined “semi-structural”, so very strong but not permanent.
 After being applied, it takes Shelter 8 hours before developing its optimal bonding.
 After that, normal bicycle use or washing won’t affect it, but it can be removed – if needed – without damaging the underlying paint.

 Application of Shelter doesn’t require special tools or procedures, just normal skills and patience: